StoneT2000/rl-ts/src/RL/Environments/README.md

 await this.updateViewer(state, info);
 ```

-State can be anything but it is recommended to be the state.
+State can be anything but it is recommended to be the full state.
 Info can be an object with information about the environment. `state` and `info` will be sent to the webpage via websockets using the socket.io package.

 To create the html and js and make it work with the environment, you can first copy [index.html]() and [sketch.js]() from the CartPole environment as a template.
 This tutorial uses the [p5js](https://p5js.org/) library to render the environment.